Apache Pinot provides a comprehensive set of geospatial functions that follow the SQL/MM specification with the ST_

 ST_GeometryType

-ST_GeometryType(Geometry g) → String
+ST_GeometryType(Geometry/Geography g) → String

 Examples:

--- Identify geometry types
+-- Works with geometry types

 SELECT ST_GeometryType(ST_Point(-122.4194, 37.7749)); -- Returns: ST_Point